nervosnetwork/rfcs/rfcs/0030-ensure-index-less-than-length-in-since/0030-ensure-index-less-than-length-in-since.md

 ## Deployment

-The deployment can be performed in two stages.
+The deployment can advance in two stages.

-The first stage will activate the new consensus rule starting from a specific epoch.
+The first stage will activate the new consensus rule, starting from a specific epoch.
 The mainnet and testnet will use different starting epochs and all other chains will use the new rule from epoch 0.

 The second stage is optional.
-After the new rule has been activated, and the blocks in the chain before activation can also pass the new consensus rule, the old rule can be removed and all chains will use the new rule starting from the genesis block.
+After the new rule is active, and the blocks in the chain before activation can also pass the new consensus rule, the old rule is redundant and can be safely removed.

 ## Backward compatibility

-The new rule is striker than the old one thus it can be deployed via a soft fork.
-When most nodes have upgraded to the new version, the old versions can keep up to date although blocks generated by old versions may be rejected by new version nodes.
+The new rule is striker than the old one, thus it can be deployed via a soft fork.
+When most nodes have upgraded to the new version, the old versions can keep up to date, although new version nodes may reject blocks generated by old versions.